 Foodwall for space and water efficient vegetable and herb growing at home, the office and schools.
 A free standing and modular greenwall, coolwall, livingwall and vertical garden.
 Foodwall is used for urban retrofit resulting in increased green spaces and making previously unproductive hardscapes food bowls for the community.

 We are innovators.
 Our environmental engineering solutions are award winning and ahead of the curve.

 Biofilta has a vision to help transform cities into catchments and foodbowls.
 To deliver this vision, Biofilta has developed innovative designs, product and construction techniques to capture, treat and store stormwater from our urban environments in a spatially efficient and flexible manner.
 Our system approach allows the creation of smart “mini-catchments” in our cities and naturally removes pollutants to provide fit for purpose water at a cost less than current potable supply.
-Urban food is an important issue to tackle as the pressure on resources and space compete to drive the cost of feeding our community.
-To help transform our cities into foodbowls, Biofilta has developed a modular, wicking vertical garden system.
-This ultra-water efficient soil based vertical garden allows easy access to vegetables and saves space.
-Combined with harvested rainwater and onsite composting, the Foodwall can truly help to reduce food miles to metres and assist with the future challenge of sustainable living.
+As the cost of potable water increases, a Biofilta system delivers greater value over time.
+Urban food is an important issue to tackle as the pressure on resources and space compete to drive the cost of feeding ourselves.
+To help transform our cities into foodbowls, Biofilta has developed a modular, wicking vertical garden system for use with community, schools, café’s and urban residential settings.
+This ultra-water efficient soil based growing system allows easy access to vegetables and a space multiplier of 2x or 3x the available footprint.
+Combined with harvested rainwater and onsite composting, the Foodwall can truly help to reduce the food miles to metres and assist with the future challenge of sustainable living.

 We are excited about our recent projects, news and events - we hope you are as well!